Wolfman’s Got Nards Review: Monster Squad A Celebration

 Because if I had to sum up The Monster Squad itself, then I’d say that it’s smart and fun and funny.
 But if I had to sum up my review of Wolfman’s Got Nards, then I’d say that it’s not a tribute to The Monster Squad so much as it is a tribute to that movie’s fans.
 As such, it might be a little too inside baseball for people who haven’t watched TMS.
 (Watch it, then.)
 On the other hand, I thought (as a giant fan of TMS) that it didn’t dig as deeply as I would have liked.
 Overall, though, it’s a story of love: love for movies, love for fandom, and love for monsters.
 What else do you need?

-Wolfman’s Got Nards is currently available for streaming of platforms; see the official website for specifics.
+Wolfman’s Got Nards is currently available for streaming on various platforms; see the official website for specifics.